 Your body is continuing to build its supply of blood and fluids, which can contribute to swelling.
 Your uterus is also getting much heavier as your baby grows, which can slow blood flow from the legs back to the heart.
 (Don’t worry, this isn’t dangerous — just uncomfortable.)

-Other factors that can contribute to ballooning feet include:
+Other factors that can contribute to swollen feet include:

 - hot weather